dizzib/rkeys/readme.md

 a sequence of `/regular-expression/: command` rules and only the first matching rule will run.
 Here's an example:

-    # sidechain
+    # sidechain in command yaml
-    /^kde/: nop                 # kde commands are silent /^(button|ffx)/: PLAY-SOUND SFX-BLIP
+    /^kde/: nop                 # make kde commands silent /^(button|ffx)/: PLAY-SOUND SFX-BLIP
     /^layout/: [ PLAY-SOUND SFX-TICK, PLAY-SOUND SFX-TOCK ] /.*/: PLAY-SOUND SFX-NOISE  # everything else

-The built-in `SFX-` aliases are defined [here](./site/io/command.yaml) but you can always define your own.
+The built-in `SFX-` aliases are defined [here](./site/io/command.yaml) but you can always supply your own soundfiles.
 Note that relative paths are relative to the source file.

 ## options